Shrine Maidens Dance at Kameido Tenjin

 How was the Kameido Tenjin performance?

 Earlier, I mentioned Kagura-den.
 Do you know what that is?
-It’s the building that shrine maidens perform at.
+It’s the building where shrine maidens perform.
 This one had a backdrop of cherry blossoms and the moon.
 That was a good start.

 Then the shrine maidens appeared.
-They varied in age greatly.
+They varied in age.
 One of them might have been in her early teens.
 Don’t trust me on that, though.
-It was just a guess.
+I’m guessing.

-Narration accompanied the performance.
-It was in Japanese and English.
+Narration, in Japanese and English, accompanied the performance.
 That was good because I didn’t know much about shrine maiden dances.
-This day was a learning experience for me too.
+This day was a learning experience for me, too.

-There were several performances.
-One of them involved the goddess Amaterasu.
-Another was about the tale of Princess Miyazu and Takeru Yamato.
-It was hard to keep up with the commentary while taking photos.
+One dance involved the goddess Amaterasu.
+Another told the tale of Princess Miyazu and Takeru Yamato.
+But I couldn’t keep up with the commentary while taking photos.

 Shinto dance performances won’t get your pulse running.
 Shrine maidens, in long formal robes, don’t use quick or complicated movements.
 Everything is slow and deliberate.
 They tell a story.